Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: GPU Scaling and Vectorization

 The efficiency of this parallelization is limited by the inner MCMC step, here Hit-and-Run Slice Sampling.
 As discussed in \cref{app:ss_vs_rw}, slice sampling involves a variable number of likelihood evaluations per call (e.g., during stepping-out).
 When executing $k$ chains in parallel (e.g., via \texttt{jax.vmap}), the time for the collective step is determined by the chain requiring the maximum number of evaluations.
 However, the cost concentration property of HRSS (\cref{app:optimal-scaling-hrss}) ensures that the per-chain variability remains low, enabling significant wall-clock time reductions on highly parallel hardware.

 Detailed scaling results are provided in \cref{tab:scaling}.
 Note that timings in this section exclude JIT compilation overhead to isolate the scaling behavior of the algorithm itself.
-We consider both one of the GP regression tasks (Airline Passengers dataset), and the GermanCredit logistic regression task.
-For the GP task, increasing the deletion batch size $k$ from 10 to 900 (with fixed $m=1000$) reduces runtime by 13$\times$ (152s to 12s) while maintaining consistent $\ln Z$ estimates until $k/m > 0.5$.
-The GermanCredit task shows even better scaling: runtime reduces by 28$\times$ (194s to 7s) over the same range.
+For the GP task (\cref{fig:gpu_scaling}), increasing the deletion batch size $k$ from 10 to 900 (with fixed $m=1000$) reduces runtime by 13$\times$ (152s to 12s) while maintaining consistent $\ln Z$ estimates until $k/m > 0.5$.
+The GermanCredit scaling (\cref{fig:scaling_credit}) shows even better parallel speedups (28$\times$), consistent with the higher per-evaluation compute cost of this problem.

 The population size scaling is particularly striking for GermanCredit: increasing $m$ from 100 to 4000 (a 40$\times$ increase in particles) only increases runtime by 1.5$\times$ (8.2s to 12.6s), while reducing $\sigma(\ln Z)$ from 0.80 to 0.13.
 This near-constant runtime with increasing population size demonstrates effective GPU utilization on problems that parallelize well on the chosen hardware.
 Gaussian Process inference is somewhat bottlenecked by the $O(N^3)$ Cholesky factorization, leading to more modest scaling.
-Expectation for the potential of GPU acceleration on new tasks should consider the per-evaluation compute cost and parallelizability of the likelihood function.
+The potential for GPU acceleration on new tasks depends on the per-evaluation compute cost and parallelizability of the likelihood function.